bag2php/monkey-patcher/README.md

 # Bag2\MonkeyPatcher

 This package enables dynamic declaration addition in PHP—similar to Ruby's "open classes"—by parsing new code, comparing it to currently loaded implementations, and applying changes immediately when [uopz](https://www.php.net/manual/en/book.uopz.php) is available.
+It works for both class methods and namespaced/global functions.

 日本語版は [README-ja.md](README-ja.md) を参照してください。